Newtown Square Veterinary Hospital

 The focus of NSVH is preventative and proactive medicine, combining the most modern therapeutics and diagnostics with the warmth and hospitality of a family doctor.

 All clients and patients of NSVH are treated as family; both well and sick visits are scheduled for a minimum of 30 minutes with Dr. DiGiacomo.
 Each pet receives a customized vaccine, diet and parasite prevention plan, as well as recommendations for age-appropriate wellness bloodwork and detailed reports of each visit with the doctor.

-Dr. DiGiacomo has over a decade of experience in small animal medicine and surgery.
+Dr. DiGiacomo has fifteen years of experience in small animal medicine and surgery.
 Having worked at several of the most prestigious practices on the Main Line, Dr. D has extensive experience in veterinary gastroenterology, dermatology, radiology, internal medicine, pediatric medicine, soft tissue surgery and palliative care (among many other subspecialities).
-Dr. DiGiacomo is a member of the American Veterinary Medical Association (AVMA), the American Association of Feline Practitioners (AAFP) and the International Veterinary Academy of Pain Management (IAVPM).
+Dr. DiGiacomo is a Fear Free Elite Certified Practitioner and founded NSVH on the principle of providing low-stress handling for all of her patients.

 Kim grew up in Philadelphia, Pennsylvania and attended Masterman High School.
 She pursued Animal Science at Mansfield University of Pennsylvania where she obtained her Bachelors of Science in Biology with minors in Chemistry and Statistics.

 During school, Kim volunteered at a non-profit cat spay-neuter clinic and began her hands-on training to become a veterinary technician.
 After graduation, she continued to work at the clinic assisting in surgery, as well as routine medical care of the cats in foster care.
 Kim transitioned to a small animal general practice on the Main Line where she worked for 6 years prior to coming to work at Newtown Square Veterinary Hospital.